This is Andrew Barr and today I’m sitting in for Anthony in this guest post.

 For example, I mentioned that there are 100,000 words in the Spanish language.
-If you wanted to be “fluent” in Spanish, how many of those 100,000 words should you put in a memory palace?
+If you wanted to be “fluent” in Spanish (or Spanish and French, for that matter), how many of those 100,000 words should you put in a memory palace?

 It is unclear, right?
 But …

 What Does Fluency Mean?

 Instead see if you can define a better goal for yourself.
 How?
 By using the 3 person test.

 Start by coming up with an appropriate goal to help you move you from where you are now to where you want to be.
 Then ask 3 people if they clearly understand your goal.
 If they do, it is a good goal, if they don’t, you need to go back to the drawing board.